This is a best prospect industry sector for this country. Includes a market overview and trade data.

 IOT /Smart Cities

-Demand for Internet-of-Things (IOT) technology and services in Ireland is increasing particularly around applications within the healthcare, energy, transport, public sector and manufacturing industries.
-Ireland’s three principal cities (Dublin, Cork and Limerick) have led the emergence of IOT/smart city projects.
+Demand for Internet-of-Things (IOT) technology and services in Ireland is increasing within healthcare, energy, transport, the public sector and manufacturing industries.
+Ireland’s three principal cities - Dublin, Cork, and Limerick - have led the emergence of IOT/smart city projects.
 To date, all smart city initiatives have been built on top of legacy infrastructure and many decades of social and economic programs, rather than creating new smart city districts.
 However, green-field initiatives are emerging in all three cities which have strong vision-oriented smart city strategies.
 The All-Ireland Smart Cities Forum is endeavouring to foster the development of similar strategies in other cities and regions of the country.
 It is also forging close connections with Nordic counterparts.
-The global health pandemic has provided increased momentum to smart city initiatives with local government leaders seeking to capitalize on the benefits of emerging digital technologies to provide a positive sustainable impact for their citizens.
+The global health pandemic provided increased momentum to smart city initiatives with local government leaders seeking to capitalize on the benefits of emerging digital technologies to provide a positive sustainable impact for their citizens.
 U.S. MNEs have played a strong role in the evolution of Irish smart cities projects.
 Strong Irish interest in emerging smart cities initiatives globally, including those in the United States, underscores opportunities for emerging U.S. SMEs.
 Plans are also underway across local government authorities to launch local digital strategies for municipal regions.

 Opportunities